-Journey along the ‘The Golden Mile’ of Collins Street and experience 185 years of iconic Melbourne places.
-Explore iconic architecture from the 1850s gold rush to the 1880s land boom to the 2000s.
-Starting from the Treasury near at the ‘Paris end’, we travel downhill to the city’s spiritual, commercial and retail heart and continue on to the early village settlement at the western end.
+Journey along the ‘The Golden Mile’ of Collins Street and experience almost 190 years of iconic Melbourne places.
+Explore the iconic architecture from the 1850s gold rush to the 1880s land boom until today.
+Starting from the Treasury at the eastern ‘Paris’ end, we explore downhill to the city’s spiritual, commercial and retail heart and continue on to the early village settlement at the western end.

-Starting Points: We usually start from the Treasury Spring Street, corner Collins Street.
+Starting Points: We usually start from the Old Treasury on Spring Street corner Collins Street.
 However we have run also these tours for conferences, staff events, tour groups and schools (two hours) from different starting points such as Melbourne Museum, The Immigration Museum, the Hyatt Hotel, Sofitel, City CYC and Flinders Street Station.

 ‘A wonderful way to get an overview of the best of this beautiful city as well as its history and buildings.
 It was also great fun’.
 Henry and Marcia, Philadelphia.

 ‘Our kids had a wonderful walk.
-It is always one of the highlights of our annual Urban camp.
-Karoo Primary School
+For years its has been a highlight of our annual city camp.
+Karoo Primary School.

-Melbourne was established in 1835 at the height of a globalised wool industry and 16 years later became known as New Gold Mountain with the gold rush.
+Melbourne was established in 1835 at the height of a globalised wool industry.
+Only sixteen years later it became known as New Gold Mountain with a tremendous gold rush.
 Named for Lieutenant-Governor David Collins, the western end near the port developed quickly but the eastern end initially was bushland, and the centre section between Swanston and Elizabeth was a haberdashery district.
 The gold rush funded a boom of neo-Gothic and Italianate bank and insurance buildings, handsome stone churches, and the most fashionable shops in the country.
-Doctors built townhouses at the Spring Street end and grand hotels like the wedding-cake style Federal went up.
+Doctors built townhouses at the Spring Street end and grand hotels like the Federal went up.
 Artists lived in studios in the west end and businessmen hung their artworks in their private clubs.

 The street’s fortunes plunged after the 1890s Depression, then boomed in the roaring 1920s and plunged again during the 1930s Depression.
-An extraordinary renaissance has come since the late 1990s with heritage restorations, many more CBD residents, soaring modern architecture and an egalitarian mix of shops and street-level cafes.
+An extraordinary renaissance has come since the late 1990s with heritage restorations, new CBD residents, soaring modern architecture and an egalitarian mix of shops and street-level cafes.